hiiamboris/red-wiki/Guru-Meditations.md

 There are also the /push functions (mostly used by the compiler), which are handy, but they will pile up the boxed value on the stack, while the /box functions will store it at stack/arguments, which represents the first stack entry of the current function call frame.
 That slot is also used for the returned value, so you'll see it used extensively pretty much everywhere in the Red runtime code.

+# Decorated Native Names

+Some natives have a `*` decoration added to their names.
+It's used when the word could conflict with an existing R/S definition, in such case, a decorated/undecorated pair needs to be added to `process-typecheck-directive` in %compiler.r.